techidaily/site-blog-min/source/_posts/6-ways-to-transfer-contacts-from-vivo-y77t-to-iphone-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 4\.
 Once connected, click the number of tabs on the old phone that you want to send to a new phone.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KaqfZcWg5sE?si=LPmSKk7AFp8VxDFD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Part 2: How to use Phone Clone for iPhone

 The best part of the Huawei Phone Clone is that it supports not only Android but it also supports the iPhone.
 All the things that you can do while transferring data from one Android to another, you can achieve the same feat while transferring data from one iPhone to another iPhone.
 It is especially useful when you get that big update to your iPhone version, and most of the apps get useless due to the drastic hardware and software change in old and new iPhones.
 Thinking about changing your old iPhone to a new one could have been disastrous if not catastrophic if personal data could not have been transferable from one mobile to another.
 Phone Clone by Huawei lets you simply achieve the task while at the same time saving you a lot of data and time